ruuda/blog/posts/config-format-lang.md

 Yes, this file would be friendlier on the eye in a different format.
-But the file also contains two bugs, and switching formats is not going to catch those.
+But the file also contains two bugs, and switching formats is not going to fix those.
 Can you spot them?
 To avoid spoilers,
 here’s a bit of yaml to pad the page.